filipesizilio/blacklists/README.md

   - Topaz

 ### Others Lists under construction
-#### Youtube (intend to block all YouTube on the network.
+- Youtube (intend to block all YouTube on the network.
 Recommend group/user/client management.
 May affect other google services)
-#### TikTok (intend to block all TikTok on the network.
+- TikTok (intend to block all TikTok on the network.
 Yes!
 It's necessary for the mental health of your loved ones)
-#### Trackers (a few trackers, such as facebook and instagram.
+- Trackers (a few trackers, such as facebook and instagram.
 Does not affect access)
-#### Ads and Suspicious (some ads and some suspicious domains, that I don't know what they are for)
+- Ads and Suspicious (some ads and some suspicious domains, that I don't know what they are for)

 That's just it for now!

-created at: 9-13-2022.
-lastest update: 3-3-2023
+Created at: 9-13-2022, update: 3-3-2023.

 ### Download